iancraddock/Coding-Snippets/README.md

 # Coding-Snippets
-Coding snippets for a multitude of programming languages
+Coding snippets for a multitude of programming languages and tools